wiley/madgex-lazy-ads/README.md

 * [Media.match](https://github.com/weblinc/media-match) media queries polyfill for older browsers.
 * [domReady](https://github.com/ded/domready) a tiny, sturdy DOMReady implementaiton for older browsers.

+Once minified & gzipped the script weighs in ~6.5KB.

 ## An added benefit - performance
 This asynchronous approach to loading ads also provides a fair performance boost for the page content as `document.write` is no longer blocking rendering.
 This performance bottleneck has been [widely documented](http://www.stevesouders.com/blog/2012/04/10/dont-docwrite-scripts/) yet ad providers continue to use the technique.